gplms/.github/profile/README.md

 # THE GPLMS ORGANISATION

-Welcome to the official GitHub organization for the **`GPLMS FREE SOFTWARE`**, a community-driven initiative to create powerful, easy-to-use, and fully open-source software for managing libraries of all types.
+Welcome to the official GitHub organization for the **`GPLMS FREE SOFTWARE`**, a community, driven to create a powerful, easy-to-use, and fully open-source software for managing libraries of all types.

 ### Our Mission